Ognjen Kuzmić: Professional career

 Kuzmić started his senior career in Borac Banja Luka and the first basketball steps began in Findo Doboj.
 After one season, he left to play for Korihait in the Finnish league.
 In 2010, he returned to Bosnia to play for KK Čelik Zenica.

 In 2011, he signed with Unicaja Málaga but played the 2011–12 season with farm team, Clínicas Rincón Benahavís of the Spanish Second League.
 He also played two games with Unicaja.

 In 2012, Unicaja Málaga loaned him to Joventut Badalona.

 On September 27, 2013, he signed with the Golden State Warriors.
 During his rookie and sophomore seasons, he had multiple assignments with the Santa Cruz Warriors of the NBA Development League, earning a mention to the All-NBA Development League Defensive Third Team and winning a D-League championship during the 2014–15 season.
 To add to his D-League title, he was part of Golden State's championship winning team who defeated the Cleveland Cavaliers in the 2015 NBA Finals.
 Kuzmić failed to appear in any post-season action due to a recurring left ankle injury.

 On July 27, 2015, he signed a two-year deal with the Greek club Panathinaikos.
 On April 21, 2016, he left PAO.

 On July 19, 2016, Kuzmić signed a three-year contract with Crvena zvezda.
 Kuzmić was named MVP for the month of January in the 2016–17 EuroLeague season.

 On July 26, 2017, Kuzmić signed a two-year deal with Real Madrid.
 In October 2017, he tore the ACL in his left knee and was sidelined for the rest of the season.
 He returned on the court in 2018–19 season, but soon injured his right ankle and missed considerable time.
 After recovering from injury, he fell out of Real Madrid's rotation and appeared in only 12 games till the end of the season.

 On July 3, 2019, Kuzmić signed a two-year contract for Crvena zvezda.
 On October 24, 2019, Kuzmić made a season debut against Barcelona, less than four months after sustaining severe injuries in traffic accident.
 In February 2020, he was loaned to FMP for the rest of the 2019–20 season.
+On July 27, 2023, Kuzmić renewed his contract through 2025.
+On Christmas Day 2023, Kuzmić mutually parted ways with the Serbian powerhouse.

+He ended his professional basketball career on June 24, 2025.